Theme Expansion

 Should Stay Compact (1 page preferred)

-These themes lose clarity when bloated:
+These themes lose clarity when they get too big:

 • Joyful Action